ChristianCandelaria/diskusagereport/README.md

 # Diskusagereport
-Top 10 disk file/directories/users/fast growing files
+A script for finding the top 10 disk file/directories/users/fast growing files A script for finding Files without a users
+A script for finding Empty files
+A script to Report which files are world readable

 ## Getting Started
 These instructions is for testing purposes.